 A hallucination can make you hear or see things that aren’t there.
 There are many reasons as to why a person can hallucinate, but there are some causes that actually tend to affect the elderly.
 When some symptoms are recognized, it is always important to get help so as to ease or eliminate the hallucinations altogether.

-What causes hallucinations in the elderly?
+What Triggers Hallucinations in the Elderly?

 ⇒ Charles Bonnet Syndrome: this is a condition that leads to visual hallucinations, especially in elderly persons that have severe or partial blindness.